 Student Special Services

-Qualifying children in the special education program is done through a cooperative group of individuals; including parents and guardians, school psychologist, special education teachers, general education teachers, and occupational therapist, speech therapist, principal, and any professionals that may be required to meet the child’s specific needs.
-These groups of individuals put in place are diligent in establishing an effective Individual Education Plan (IEP).
-In addition to creating the IEP the group monitors the child’s success and any continued needs for adjustments to the IEP.
+Qualifying children in the special education program is done through a cooperative group of individuals; including parents and guardians, school psychologist, special education teachers, general education teachers, related service providers, principal, and any professionals that may be required to meet the child’s specific needs.
+These diligent groups of individuals establish an effective Individual Education Program (IEP).
+In addition to creating the IEP, the group monitors the child’s success and any continued needs for adjustments to the IEP.
 The special service groups strive to provide an appropriate program, in a familiar setting as close to the child’s regular education classroom program as possible in every effort to help each child succeed.
-Each child’s needs, from a gifted and talented (GT) students to those with disabilities, require a range of resources and a different educational plan to challenge and help him or her achieve.
+The range of students, from gifted and talented (GT) to those with disabilities, requires various resources and a different educational plan to challenge and achieve educationally.

 Many resources are available to community members and parents regarding how students may be assisted in accessing the general education curriculum through special education programs or Section 504.
 Some valuable resources are listed below

 Alaska Special Education Parent Handbook by Stone Soup Group

 The Alaska Family Directory website is funded by a grant from the Alaska Department of Education, which is maintained by the Anchorage School District.
 This resource includes event calendars of educational opportunities for parents, educators, and community organizations, which provide assistance to families of children with special needs in specific regions of Alaska.

 The Alaska Department of Health and Social Services prepared a “Where to Turn” directory to assist parents and community members in locating resources for children or adults experiencing physical, mental, or emotional disabilities.
 A hard copy may be obtained in the Special Services office by calling 907-486-7574.